8bitflynn/VDRIVE/README.md

 - VICE 3.9’s version of `c1541.exe` appears incompatible — needs investigation.
 - Eventually, VDRIVE will implement its own `ILoad` / `ISave` interface to eliminate reliance on VICE — but using `c1541.exe` saved a lot of time and allowed faster prototyping.
 - This release is intended for developers and technically inclined users.
 Setup requires compiling and assembling.
 Prebuilt binaries will be provided once the project nears completion.
+- The simple PRG support (no disk) will be fixed soon but for now if PRG is included in results, mount it and any loaded after that will be the PRG.
+Future version will just wrap it in D64.

 ---